babel/notes/2016-09/september-07.md

 If were going to grow our contributors, we should at least lower the barriers and try to work within Github.

+I'l probably make an issue real soon to discuss how we are going to manage issues and grow the project.

 ### [Babili post](http://babeljs.io/blog/2016/08/30/babili)

 ### Released a 0.0.1 of [`babel-preset-env`](https://github.com/babel/babel-preset-env) (autoprefixer for babel)